Corsair Gaming: History

-Transactions
+Acquisitions

 On July 26, 2017, EagleTree Capital entered into an agreement to acquire a majority stake in Corsair from Francisco Partners and several other minority shareholders in a deal valued at $525 million.
 Corsair Founder and CEO Andy Paul retains his equity stake and remains in his role as CEO.

-On June 27, 2018, Corsair announced that it will be acquiring Elgato Gaming from the Munich-based company Elgato, excluding their Eve division which was spun off as Eve Systems.
+On June 27, 2018, Corsair announced that it will be acquiring Elgato Gaming from the Munich-based company Elgato Systems, which they renamed to Corsair GmbH after the acquisition.
+The original Elgato Systems company retained their Eve home automation division and was subsequently renamed to Eve Systems.

-On July 24, 2019 it was announced that Corsair Components, Inc. acquired ORIGIN PC Corp.
+On July 24, 2019, it was announced that Corsair had acquired custom PC builder Origin PC.
+In February 2024, Corsair announced it would be moving Origin PC's manufacturing operations to Atlanta and closing its facility in Miami.
+As a result, 55 employees were laid off.

-On December 16, 2019, Corsair announced its intention to acquire SCUF Gaming.
+On December 16, 2019, Corsair announced its acquisition of game controller manufacturer SCUF Gaming.

 On August 21, 2020, Corsair filed registration documents with the U.S. Securities and Exchange Commission for a planned $100 million IPO.

+On July 17, 2023, Corsair announced that it had acquired the online retailer Drop (formerly known as Massdrop).

+On September 16, 2024, Corsair announced that it was set to acquire the Fanatec product line from Endor AG, which completed on September 23.